PranavSriram18/genai_foundations/docs/series/moe.md

 typically containing 8-16 GPUs.
 Within a node, GPUs communicate via
 <span class="term">NVLink</span> or <span class="term">NVSwitch</span>, whereas communication across
 nodes uses <span class="term">InfiniBand</span> or <span class="term">RoCE</span>.
-These have very different bandwidths: NVLink provides up to ~1.8 TB/s per GPU on Blackwell (bidirectional, per GPU), while InfiniBand offers ~100 GB/s per port (XDR 800), typically aggregated over multiple ports per node.
+These have very different bandwidths: NVLink offers ~1.8 TB/s bidirectional per GPU on Blackwell, while InfiniBand (XDR 800) offers ~100 GB/s per port, typically aggregated over 2-8 ports per node.
 The implication for model designers is that communication costs are <span class="idea">heterogeneous</span>.
 This motivates thinking of experts not just in isolation, but potentially defining <span class="idea">topology-aware groupings</span> of experts based on physical colocation.
-We'll see in Sections 5.1 and 6.3 how <span class="term">dispersion bounding</span> and
+We'll see <span class="term">dispersion bounding</span> (Section 5.1) and
-<span class="term">hot expert replication</span> are concrete instances of this idea.
+<span class="term">hot expert replication</span> (Section 6.3) as concrete instances of this idea.

 ### 3.4 Memory Pressure
 In MoE layers, gradients don't flow to non-selected experts, so at first glance, it should seem that